Gerardus Mercator: Duisburg, 1552–1594

 Around this time Mercator also received and executed a very special order for the Holy Roman Emperor, Charles V: a pair of small globes, the inner ("fist-size") Earth was made of wood and the outer celestial sphere was made of blown crystal glass engraved with diamond and inlaid with gold.
 He presented them to the emperor in Brussels who awarded him the title Imperatoris domesticus (a member of the Imperial household).
 The globes are lost but Mercator describes them in a letter to Philip Melanchthon (Note: Melanchthon is a significant correspondent of Mercator since he was one of the founders of Lutheranism, second only to Luther.) in which he declares that the globes were rotated on the top of an astronomical clock made for Charles V by Juanelo Turriano (Janellus).
-The clock was provided with eight dials which showed the positions of the moon, stars and planets.
+The clock had eight dials which showed the positions of the moon, stars and planets.
 The illustration shows a similar clock made by the German craftsman Baldewein at roughly the same time.